 As described elsewhere in this report, due to the size of the funds, we have not been able to achieve the economies of scale initially anticipated as the small size of the funds has in turn proportionally resulted in a higher OCF than was envisaged.
-We had already taken action to mitigate the effect of costs with regards to the funds by offsetting the OCF through the use of Minerva's own funds in order to improve the outcome for our customers.
+However, we have made good progress in the last 12 months and had already taken action to mitigate the effect of costs with regards to the funds by offsetting the OCF through the use of Minerva's own funds in order to improve the outcomes for our customers.

 Given the funds were launched on 1 August 2022, it is considered too early to undertake a full review of whether the funds have achieved their investment objectives or of the fund performance over the Recommended Holding Period.
+However, we have based our assessment on the Funds' performance to date on a "best endeavours" basis.
 We will continue to keep these under review through the Firm's Investment Committee and governance structures.